squirrels-analytics/squirrels-analytics.github.io/docs/references/python/dashboards/HtmlDashboard.md

 # HtmlDashboard

+This is a subclass of [Dashboard](./Dashboard).
 Return an instance of this class to create a dashboard with HTML content.

 Can be found in the classpath `squirrels.dashboards.HtmlDashboard` or `squirrels.HtmlDashboard`.